Ilgarzxc/Email_Draft_Compiler/docs/product_requirements_document.md

 _When_ the user creates a new account or resets a password according to the user management process, they need to create an informational email draft with the user's login and a link to the working environment.

-_Given_ the application accepts and validates the information and returns a structured email draft in a new Outlook window.
-Information: sender email address; receiver email address; user login; link to the environment.
+_Given_ the application accepts and validates the following information:

+- Sender email address
+- Receiver email address
+- User login
+- Link to the environment

 _Then_ the application should open a new window in MS Outlook, allow the user to make minor edits, and send the email from the working email address.